oluwabukolaadegboro/Image-Classifier-Project/README.md

 # Image-Classifier-Project
 **Developing an Image Classifier with Deep Learning.**

-In this project, my knowledge of deep learning architectures was put to use in developing an image classifier using pytorch.
-The image classifier is in two parts.
-First it was built and trained on a deep neural network of a flower dataset which contains 102 categories of flowers.
+In this project, I used my knowledge of deep learning architectures to develop an Image Classifier using Pytorch deep learning framework.

+The project was in two parts.
+First, the deep neural network was built and trained on a flower dataset which contains over 100 categories.
 Then it was converted into a command line application.
 The application is a pair of Python scripts (train.py and predict.py) which runs from the command line.

-Transfer learning was used during the implementation of this project.
-The pretrained model, Vgg16 loaded from torchvision.models served as the pre-trained network while its pretrained layer parameters were frozen.
-Its parameters were modified to suit my desired model.
-To do this, I used the ReLU activation function and Dropout with p=0.2.

-The command line applications (train.py and predict.py) both had different role to play.
-For  example, train.py was used to train a new network on a dataset and saves the model as a checkpoint.
-On the other hand, predict.py uses the trained network to predict the class for an input image.
+During training, I modified the hyperparameters to suit my desired model.
+To this end, I did a bit of exploration before exploitation.

-The image classifier was tested and proven to recognize a wide range of flower species.
+At end of this project, the trained network was able to recognize a wide range of flower species.

-@Udacity Machine Learning Introduction Nanodegree